Skippybal/Project-Actaeon/README.md

 * When an input file is specified, command line arguments like the apl and bending rigidity are ignored.
 This is to prevent overwriting issues in the output
 * When no output file is specified, the output is written to data/output.csv
-* When option -p is given, the results will still be written to the outputfile, but now also to the command line
+* When option -p is given, the results will still be written to the output file, but now also to the command line
 * Make sure to use a comma as a separator in doubles on the command line
-* Options p and h both dont need a value, they are just given like -p and -h without a value
+* Options p and h both don't need a value, they are just given like -p and -h without a value

 ## Input file specifications